TeamJM/journeymap-docs/README.md

 - `pip install -r requirements.txt`

-These commands will install MkDocs and Material for MkDocs.
+This command will install MkDocs, Material for MkDocs and the other dependencies required for the docs to run.

+## Running

 Run one of the following commands to start the local documentation server:

-1. `mkdocs serve -f ./config/en/mkdocs.yml`
+1. `mkdocs serve -f ./config/mkdocs.yml`
-2. `python -m mkdocs serve -f ./config/en/mkdocs.yml`
+2. `python -m mkdocs serve -f ./config/mkdocs.yml`

-If you want to see the docs in another language, just replace en with your language name.